hyvor/hyvor-blogs-serve-web/README.md

      */
     webhookSecret: 'my-webhook-secret',

-    cache: {

-        // see below
-        store: keyvStore,

     /**
-         * @optional
-         * Namespace for the cache.
+     * An object that has the following methods:
+     * get: (key: string) => Promise<any>
+     * set: (key: string, value: any) => Promise<any>
+     * delete: (key: string) => Promise<any>
      */
-        namespace: 'my-blog',

-    }
+    cache: myCache,

 })
 ```

 ### Caching

-This library uses [Keyv](https://keyvhq.js.org/) as an unified caching layer.
-By default, blog cache is stored in an in-memory cache.
-You can set up a custom cache store by passing a Keyv store to the `cache.store` option (highly recommended).
+Setting up a cache is highly recommended to reduce the number of requests to our Delivery API and to improve the performance of your blog.
+We recommend using [Keyv](https://keyvhq.js.org/) as the caching layer.
+If no cache is provided, Keyv in-memory cache is used, which does not give any performance benefits.

 Here is an example using Redis as the cache store.